 The ‘coming on’ of a black tar heroin overdose feels like a flood of tingling in your entire body, especially behind your eyes.
 “Oh shit, oh shit,” you think as you begin to panic.
 “Too much, I shot too much.”
 Your heart slows to a crawl in your chest.
 You can’t keep your eyes open or your head standing on your neck.
 Your bobble head falls to either side of your body, hanging low like a child who falls asleep in the car once the wheels start to turn.
 Color rapidly drains from your face and turns an unsettling hue of bluish purple.
 Your nail beds lose their pink softness and become cold and lifeless.

 He was dying in front of me on my kitchen floor.
 My drug lover whom I housed and supported in Charlotte, NC.
-Victor was eight years older than me, and I let him stay with me simply because he asked.
+Victor was eight years older than me.
+I let him stay with me simply because he needed a place for his probation officer to think was his home.
 He was homeless and I invited him in as some sort of lonesome alliance.
 Vic was tall and stocky with blonde buzzed hair and husky blue eyes.
 He once was a talented chef working for the Hilton, but God only knows what happened to him since.
 He was quiet.
 We attempted to be romantic, but in reality he was my drug dealer for those few months we knew each other.
 For real for real, I wouldn’t even call him a dealer.
 He was more like a drug leacher.
 For the price half of your drugs he’d hook you up with the right dealers to buy the fire dope from.

 “Black tar” is a type of heroin that is less purified than China White heroin.
 The come on isn’t as strong, but the effects last longer.
 Black tar is a sticky brown goo that is carefully folded into wax paper.
 With a street price tag of $120 a gram, Black tar is an expensive poison.